MY-Voice-Canada/my_voice_app/README.md

 ## App Layout & Screenshots

-Here are some pages of the app in image format...
+Here are a couple pages of the app in image format......

 ### Splash Screen